 To avoid delays in getting your energy bill paid, or regarding any other issue for which you need a Proof of Income letter, request it as soon as possible.
 While the hours during which you may request it online are limited, you can typically request it early in the morning until late at night, depending on the day.

-If you, or your loved one, are suffering from a severe physical or mental disability, you should contact a Social Security Disability lawyer immediately to learn about your rights and determine eligibility.
+If you, or your loved one, are suffering from a severe physical or mental disability, you should contact a Social Security Disability advocate immediately to learn about your rights and determine eligibility.
 The process of securing Social Security Disability Insurance benefits and/or Supplemental Security Income (SSI) can be difficult and overwhelming.
 Don't go it alone!
-The disability lawyers at LaVan & Neidenberg, located in Ft.
+The disability advocates at LaVan & Neidenberg, located in Ft.
 Lauderdale, FL understand the inner workings of the Social Security Administration and will help you navigate the system.
-Call us today for a FREE legal consultation - 1-888-234-5758.
+Call us today for a FREE consultation - 1-888-234-5758.

 Post a Comment to "How to Get a Proof of Income Letter from Social Security"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."